*Mr. Cuban may receive financial compensation for his support.

 With our registered agent service, you’ll always have someone available to receive important legal notices and important documents on your behalf.

-Our service will keep your business compliant by ensuring that your LLC has an agent at all times.
+Our service will keep your business compliant with the registered agent requirement by ensuring that your LLC has an agent at all times.
 And the cherry on top is you not having to worry about handling the responsibilities of a registered agent yourself, which would require you to be at your registered address during normal business hours.
 That way, you’re free to meet clients, run errands, and be the business owner you always wanted to be.

-Our service also keeps any documents issued to your LLC organized by making it ready for you to view, download, and/or print via your ZenBusiness customer dashboard.
+Our service also keeps any documents issued to your LLC organized by making them ready for you to view, download, and/or print via your ZenBusiness customer dashboard.

 File your LLC’s Articles of Organization with the Virginia State Corporation Commission.
 After choosing a business name, you’ll need to register your Virginia LLC.
 As we mentioned at the beginning of our guide, having your Virginia Articles of Organization (Form LLC1011) approved by the state legitimizes your LLC.